Common Lisp the Language, 2nd Edition

 Some programmers never use expressions containing side effects within

-, preferring to use if
+and, preferring to use if or when

 for that purpose.